An asymptotic lower bound on the number of polyominoes: Introduction

-By the available values of $P(n)$, it seems that $P(n)$ is quite lower than $\lambda^n$.
-In fact, the following conjecture on the estimation of $P(n)$ is widely believed in literature. \begin{conjecture}[Whittington and Soteros \cite{whittington1990lattice}] There exist constants $A,T$ so that
+By the available values of $P(n)$, it seems that $P(n)$ is quite lower than $\lambda^n$, probably by a polynomial number of times.
+In fact, the following conjecture on the estimation of $P(n)$ is widely believed in literature, and has stood open since as far as 1976 \cite{gaunt1976percolation,sykes1976percolation}. \begin{conjecture} There exist constants $C,\theta$ so that

-\end{conjecture} In \cite{jensen2000statistics}, it is even believed that $P(n) \sim A n^{-1} \lambda^n$.
+\end{conjecture} In various sources, e.g. \cite{jensen2000statistics}, it is even believed that $\theta=1$.
 However, it seems that no attempt has been made to settle down either conjecture, other than the evidence by the available values of $P(n)$.